Codecademy/docs/content/general/concepts/what-is-webrtc/what-is-webrtc.md

 WebRTC is commonly used for video chatting apps as it allows two or more computers to connect and send video and audio data without need for a server.

-Websockets allow for a 2 way connection between a server and client using the `ws://` protocol
+Conversely, WebSockets allow for a two-way connection between a server and client using the `ws://` protocol.